syedumerahmedcode/linkedlist/readme.md

 ## Types of linked list

-- Singly linked list
+- Singly linked list(Example: any trivial application of a lined list)
-- Circular singly linked list
+- Circular singly linked list(Example: a chess game in that how the turns switches among players)
-- Doubly linked list
+- Doubly linked list(Example: a music play list)
-- Circular doubly linked list
+- Circular doubly linked list(Example: ctrl+tab/ctrl+shift+tab function in Linux OS)